 Maven Meter: Lisboa Casino & Hotel

 If the Lisboa walls could talk, what a tale its pink floral prints could tell.
-Most of the story would probably revolve around two lovers losing it in the deep of night, because if a building in Macau has seen more sex over the past 50 years than the Lisboa, I’d love to know where it is.
+Most of the story would probably revolve around some serious shagging in the deep of night, because if a building in Macau has seen more sex over the past 50 years than the Lisboa, I’d love to know where it is.

-First unveiled in 1970, Stanley Ho’s old flagship hotel was for many years not only the most famous casino in Macau, but in all of Asia.
-A precursor to the massive properties that now dominate Cotai, it’s a fairly large complex composed of two hotel wings, two casinos, four floors of shopping and 927 rooms.
+First unveiled in 1970, Stanley Ho’s original flagship hotel was for many years not only the most famous casino in Macau, but in all of Asia.
+A precursor to the massive properties that now dominate Cotai, it’s a large complex composed of two hotel wings, four floors of shopping and 927 rooms.

-The similarities probably end there though, and it’s entirely fair to point out that the Lisboa’s lost quite a bit of luster the past two decades.
-Nowadays it’s known as an excellent budget option on the Amizade Strip, where better $1000 rooms cannot be found.
+Nowadays it’s thriving as an excellent budget option on the Amizade Strip, where better $1000 rooms cannot be found.

 Lisboa Photo Gallery